 - Narrative and visionary paintings – Discover the mysteries of Spencer’s visionary paintings and try to unravel the meaning behind them.

 - Simplification and abstraction of images – Are realism, accuracy and detail always the most important aspects of a painting?
-To what effect does Spencer abstract and simplify his subjects?
+Where, and to what effect does Spencer abstract, simplify or stylise his subjects?

 - Pattern and texture – Describe how Spencer’s paintings demonstrate his fascination for and love of intricate detail and decorative pattern making?

-- Domestic Scenes – How does Spencer’s love of home and family life come across so effectively in his paintings?
+- Domestic Scenes – How does Spencer’s love of home and family life come across so effectively in his painting ?

-- We can offer art materials, however we encourage students to bring their own sketchbooks and drawing equipment for this session
+- We can offer art materials, although we encourage students to bring their own sketchbooks and drawing equipment for this session;